cecclphs/website-v3/README.md

 The site is published on Vercel, and will be connected to a custom domain soon *hopefully* 🙏🙏🙏🙏.

 ## Timeline and To-do list
-- [x] Setup NextJS Project

-- [x] Find hooligans to give support

-- [x] Initial Paints of Homepage

-- [x] Added Link Shortener Redirects
+- Inventory
+    - [X] Create Item
+    - [X] Show Item Heirarchy
+    - [ ] Update Item Status
+    - [ ] Borrow Item
+    - [ ] Generate General Affairs Report
+- Attendance

-- [ ] Restructure Firestore to migrate all member's data
+    - [ ] Create Event

-- [ ] Implement Sign in with clphs.edu.my from Google
+    - [ ] Key in Attendance & Swipe Attendance Interface

-- [ ] Create Profile Page & Edit Profile
+    - [ ] Student Apply Leave & Approval
+    - [ ] Absentee List Generator
+    - [ ] Editing Attendance

-- [ ] Attendance or something?
+    - [ ] RFID Attendance
+- Finance
+    - [X] Adding New Transactions and Transfer
+    - [ ] Claiming and Approval System

-- [ ] 🧂 Sugar
+    - [ ] Generating Monthy Financial Reports

-- [ ] 🍛 Spice
+    - [ ] Link Projects and Inventory Items to Finance
+- Facility
+    - [X] Allow Upload of Files
+    - [X] Change Status of files

-- [ ] 🧬 Everything Nice
+    - [ ] Specify which Machine used to fabricate

 ## Contributing